griloclub/04042025-JImageBooruUtils/README.md

 JImageBooruUtils
 ================

 A set of Java utilities related with ImageBooru sites, like Danbooru or Moebooru.
 Still to naive to be called a project.
-OOOO